Thinkwise/docs/docs/kb/universal_alpha.md

 There are a few prerequisites to be able to run Universal as GUI for a model.

+As of Alpha 0.57, Universal uses a dedicated version of Indicium.
+Make sure to download and install **Indicium Universal**.

-Universal must be deployed on the same server as Indicium.
-Browser security prohibits us from deploying this otherwise.
-An update for Indicium is pending to allow Indicium and Universal to be deployed on different servers.
+The easiest way to run Universal is to deploy it on the same server as Indicium.
+Browser security prohibits Universal from interacting with Indicium by default.
+If required, Indicium settings can be configured to this scenario.

 Since this is an Alpha version, no compatibility plan is in place just yet.
 Universal only supports 2018.3 and future versions.
 Ensure you have the latest hotfixes applied and the latest version of Indicium installed.

 Applying further hotfixes or installing a subsequent version of Indicium might require an updated version of Universal as well.

-The latest Alpha version of Universal, along with the latest version of Indicium and the most recently published hotfixes can be found in the Thinkwise Community Portal.
+The latest Alpha version of Universal, along with the latest version of Indicium Universal and the most recently published hotfixes can be found in the Thinkwise Community Portal.

 >It is strongly discouraged to run the Alpha version of Universal on production environments!